FOREX-Safe-haven currencies in demand amid U.S., Iran tension

 The moves extended a flight to safety that began on Friday after Iranian Major-General Qassem Soleimani was killed in a U.S. drone strike on his convoy at Baghdad airport.
 U.S. President Donald Trump warned of a "major retaliation" if Iran hit back, while Iran's replacement commander vowed to expel the United States from the region.

 Spot gold was 1.6% higher, at an almost seven-year high, and oil rose on fears that any conflict in the region could disrupt global supplies.
-The Swiss franc, another safe currency, was trading flat too, though close to the four-month high of 1.0824 it reached against the euro on Friday.
+The Swiss franc, another safe-haven currency, was little changed close to the four-month high of 1.0824 it reached against the euro on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)